llop/buddhabrot-4d-viewer-js/README.md

 ### BuddhabrotControls class

 The `BuddhabrotControls` class connects the UI to the `Buddhabrot` engine by using the aforementioned methods.
+Its constructor  takes a `Buddhabrot` instance.

 An `options` object can also be passed on to the constructor for customization.
 Besides the HTML elements, the following parameters are also available: